pavittarx/free-genai-bootcamp-2025/lang-portal/backend/README.md

 - Act as a launchpad for different study activities.
 - Store Language words and sentences, that would aid in learning activities.
 - Act as a record keeping app for tracking progress and performance.
+- The project only uses a single language, Hindi.
+- The project does not have any complex functionlity, so the scope must be kept in check.

 ## Technical Requirements
-- Backend will be wriiten using Go, with standard libraries.
+- Backend will be wriiten using Go, with Echo framwork.
 - The database used will be SQLite3.
 - The API request and response will be in JSON format.
 - The API will be stateless, and will not store any persistent data.

+- The data will be stored in a SQLite3 database.
+- The database will be hosted on the same machine as the API.
+- If the database does not exist, it will be created using schema.sql.
+- The data will be seeded if the data is not present.

 ## Database Design